U.S. – E.U. Trade Agreement

 USTR, July 25, 2018

-Total bilateral trade between the European Union and United States was over $1 trillion in 2019, with goods trade accounting for $850 billion, the United States exported $336.3 billion worth of goods to EU member nations, an increase from $317 billion in 2018.
-44 out of 50 U.S. states exported more to the EU than to China.
-Top U.S. exports to the EU were transportation equipment, chemicals, computer/electronic products, and oil and gas.
-Imports into the US from the EU increased to $514.33 billion in 2019 from $486 billion the year before.
-Top imports from the EU to the U.S. were chemicals, transportation equipment, non-electrical machinery, and reimports.
+Total bilateral trade between the European Union and United States was over $1 trillion in 2020, with goods trade accounting for $755.76 billion, the United States exported $290.76 billion worth of goods to EU member nations, a decrease from $336 billion in 2019.
+In 2018, 48 out of 50 U.S. States exporter more to Europe than to China.
+Top U.S. exports to the EU were chemicals, transportation equipment, computer/electronic products, and oil and gas.
+Imports into the US from the EU decreased to $465.1 billion in 2020 from $514 billion the year before.
+Top imports from the EU to the U.S. were chemicals, transportation equipment, non-electrical machinery, and computer and electronic products.

 Europe and the United States had been negotiating trade talks for a potential Transatlantic Trade and Investment Partnership (TTIP) to further the largest regional trading and investment relationship in the world prior to President Trump taking office.
 However, President Trump put the TTIP negotiations into a ‘deep freeze’.